 Akustica recently announced a round of microphone design and manufacturing improvements, as embodied in two new high-signal-to-noise (SNR) microphones.
 They’ve redesigned the microphone membrane, the accompanying ASIC, and, in one case, the package.
 Yeah… that doesn’t leave much untouched.

-They’re not being completely open about exactly what the changes are in detail, but the membrane change involves new materials (undisclosed) and tweaks to the thicknesses of … Read More → "New Membranes, ASICs, and Packages for Akustica"
+They’re not being completely open about exactly what the changes are in detail, but the membrane change involves new materials (undisclosed) and tweaks to the … Read More → "New Membranes, ASICs, and Packages for Akustica"

 While wandering the halls of SPIE Advanced Litho, I had a conversation with Synopsys’s Tom Ferry about their focus for the leading edge of lithography.